APO concludes 61st GBM in the Philippines

-The meeting approved a new COE and task force for APO Vision 2025.
+The meeting approved a new COE and task force for APO Vision 2025 and elected Dr. A.K.P.
+Mochtan as Secretary-General for 2019–22.

 “For the Asian Productivity Organization (APO) to continue to flourish as a dynamic organization in a future dominated by artificial intelligence, we must take a holistic and proactive approach to solve sustainability issues and ensure that the benefits of productivity gains are shared fairly with our people,” said APO Secretary-General Dr. Santhi Kanoktanaporn.